On this page

 1. Arby’s: Caring about employee happiness

 Arby’s is a fast-food restaurant chain founded in 1964.
 During the early 2010s, Arby’s restaurant empire was drowning.
-Employees were quitting, customers weren’t coming back, and the business vitals weren’t looking good.
+Employees were quitting, customers weren’t returning, and the business vitals weren’t looking good.

-Paul Brown was hired by Roark Capital in 2013 as the CEO of the company despite having no experience in the restaurant business.
-Turns out, this is the exact reason why Brown was able to save Arby’s after all.
+Paul Brown was hired by Roark Capital in 2013 as the company's CEO despite having no experience in the restaurant business.
+It turns out that this is the exact reason why Brown was able to save Arby.

 Since he didn’t have all the answers, he turned to the people who might — the employees.
 He rounded up the oldest employees and asked them one question: what would you do if you were me?